wp-plugins/ngs-sam-integrator/readme.txt

 == Changelog ==

+= 1.3.9 =
+ - Added "Album Art Directory" setting to album art settings page
+   - Use the setting to tell the plugin where your album art folder is located.
+ - Moved settings for "Playing Now" widget to it's own tab
+ - Added link settings and icons for popular players of streaming music
+   - Now you can embed links to playfiles for your stream in the "Playing Now" widget.
+Common filetypes are:
+	PLS -> For Winamp and VLC
+        ASX -> For Windows Media Player
+	QTL -> For QuickTime and RealPlayer
+	RAM -> For iTunes
+ - Added color setting for "Playing Now" text.
+   -when Linked Icons for players is disabled the "Playing Now" text becomes
+    visible, this setting will allow you to change that color to suit your theme.
+        - will accept default CSS color names, such as white, blue, red, etc...
+        - will accept full HTML color color palette (eg. #FFFFFF == white)

+= 1.3.8 =
+ - Added "Playing Now" Widget and options.
+   - With the new widget, you can use it to display the track currently playing.

+= 1.3.7 =
+ - Enable/Disable feature added for song information widgets
+   - You can now enable and disable song information within the widgets

+= 1.3.6 =
+ - NEW FEATURE: Album Art
+    - Now you can upload your album covers to the site, and decide if you want to show them in the widgets and request pages

 = 1.3.0 =
  - NEW FEATURE: Request Throttle for Unregistered Users
     - Settings mimic SAM Broadcaster Pro configuration but only affect